 5g each of black and white sesame seeds for topping

-1. Sift together flour, cornflour, baking powder, bicarbonate of soda and milk powder, set aside.
+1. Sift flour, cornflour, baking powder, baking soda and milk powder.
+Set it aside.

-2. Steam salted egg yolks for about 5 minutes.
-Cool, mash with a fork and set it aside.
+2. Steam salted egg yolks for around 8 minutes in a steamer.
+Mash with fork and set it aside.

-3. In the mixer bowl, add butter, shortening, salt and sugar in the bowl of an electric mixer.
-Mix on medium speed until sugar is dissolved.
+3. In the mixer bowl, add butter, shortening, salt and sugar.
+Mix until sugar is dissolved.

 4. Add mashed salted egg yolks and sifted flours.
-Mix to for a soft and flexible dough.
-Chill dough for around 30 minutes to 1 hour in the fridge if dough is too soft, wrap with cling film and rest in refrigerator for 30 minutes.
+Mix until you get a soft and flexible dough.
+Chill dough for around 30 minutes to 1 hour in the fridge if dough is too soft.
 (I didn’t need to chill the dough, it was just nice to roll out after mixing)

 7. Bake for 20 minutes or until golden brown.
-Remove and cool completely before storing in airtight containers. (perfect baking time for my oven is 18 minutes).
+Remove and cool on cooling rack.
+Store in airtight containers. (perfect baking time for my oven is 18 minutes).